 We love a good biscuit around here and we have some amazing recipes.
 We’ve got these Classic Southern Buttermilk Biscuits, these giant, pillowy-soft Cathead Biscuits (weird name, great biscuit), these easy Buttermilk Cheddar Biscuits, and these quick Cheddar Cornmeal Biscuits.
 I like having options because all of those have different textures and are great for different types of things.
 You can also pick one depending on what pantry ingredients you happen to have on hand.
-I’ve made these before; the recipe just kind of “exists” out there, but was recently reminded of them when I spotted them on the KAF Instagram page.
-I whipped them up that night and remembered how good they were!
+These are THE most minimalist biscuits you’ll fine.
+With only two ingredients, they produce incredibly soft, fluffy, tender biscuits and take only minutes to make!

-So what about these biscuits?
-Well their crowning glory is that they require only two ingredients.
-Yep, you read that right, two.
-They have a delicate texture so they’re perfect as a side dish and not for building a giant sandwich or something.
-But they do work great with a lighter combo- like an egg and slice of bacon and cheese sandwiched in there, or with a bowl of soup.
+These biscuits have a delicate texture so they’re perfect as a side dish as opposed to building a giant sandwich or something.
+They work great with a lighter combo- like an egg and slice of bacon and cheese sandwiched in there, or with a bowl of soup.
 They’re tender and light, and super delicious.
-I mean, tell me you don’t want to eat this right now:

 So what are those magical two ingredients?
 Self-rising flour and heavy cream.
 I keep a bag of self-rising flour in my freezer just for a few specific recipes, this being one of them.
 Then whenever I have a little extra cream on hand, it’s so easy to whip these up.
 You don’t even need a recipe because you’re using equal amounts (by weight) of both.